THE COUNTRY JALAPEÑO OMELET

 - Whisk 3-eggs in bowl (or mix in blender), and pour into pan

 - Add the shredded cheese (if this option is chosen) on one half of the egg mixture

 - Add the remaining ingredients on top of the cheese (see picture above}

 - Wait patiently for the bare side to firm up

-- Start prodding the edges so that the omelet slides freely in pan
+- Start prodding the edges so that the whole omelet slides around freely in the saucepan

 - The moment the bare eggs side firms up, slide spatula underneath

 - Gently wiggle it until it reaches the center

 - Lift the whole (bare) half side slowly and fold over until it matches the filled other side of the omelet

 - Slide onto dish so that the round side matches curvature of plate.

 The underside of the omelet should be a nice even yellow color with no brown spots.
 Keep in mind that eggs continue to cook after you remove them from the pan.
 Don’t worry about melting cheese squirting out the sides.
 It will firm up within a minute or so.

-If you add milk expect the omelet to brown on the underside and stick to the pan.
+If you add milk to the eggs before whisking, expect the omelet to brown on the underside and stick to the pan.
 It will then fall apart when you lift it with the spatula.

 For an added flavor topping, finish off your creation with some homemade salsa.

-The only store-bought brand I like is Herdez Salsa because it doesn’t have that preservative taste that the other brands have.
+The only easily obtainable store-bought brand of salsa that I like is Herdez Salsa because it doesn’t have that vinegary preservative taste that the other identifiable brands have.